flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     Set `Reverser on Axis` to OFF if your throttle does not have a range for the reverser thrust (lowest setting is idle).

     Set `Independent Axis` to ON if you have two throttle levers.
-If you only have one throttle lever set it to OFF.
+If you only have one throttle lever, set it to OFF.

     Examples for Common Hardware: